tepia-taxonomy/aist23-workshop/README.md

 # Towards Explainable Test Case Prioritisation with Learning-to-Rank Models

-This repository contains additional material for the paper "Towards Explainable Test Case Prioritisation with Learning-to-Rank Models", submitted to the 3rd International Workshop on Artificial Intelligence in Software Testing ([AIST@ICST 2023](https://aistworkshop.github.io/)).
+This repository contains additional material for the paper "Towards Explainable Test Case Prioritisation with Learning-to-Rank Models", presented at the 3rd International Workshop on Artificial Intelligence in Software Testing ([AIST@ICST 2023](https://aistworkshop.github.io/)).

 ## Experiment description